ocaml/platform-blog/opam-install-dir.md

 ### Status of `opam build`

 `opam build`, as described in a [previous post](../opam-build) has been dropped.
-It will be absent from the next Beta, where the following replace it.
+It will be absent from the next Beta, where the following replaces it.

 ### Handling a local project